romance939913/Beat-laboratory/README.md

 Leveraged Object-Oriented Javascript to build out the three main features: the beat table, the tempo bar and the index class which sets event listeners and executes methods it requires.

-The Table script has a createTable method which generates the cells and adds a class of clicked when the user clicks, which will also play the audio
+The Table class has a createTable method which generates the cells and adds a class of clicked when the user clicks, which will also play the audio

 ```js
 class Table {